2025 AGM and Conference Information

 When Disparate Worldviews Collide: Exploring Possibilities at the Dynamic Intersection of Contextual Behavioural Science and Indigenous Knowledge Systems

-Louis Busch, M.Ed., RBA (Ont.), RP
+Speaker: Louis Busch, M.Ed., RBA (Ont.), RP

 Rooted in a personal and professional journey across two knowledge systems, this talk explores the fruitful - and sometimes uncomfortable - intersections between Contextual Behaviour Science and Indigenous Knowledge Systems.